 About me

-Since I became aware of the vast inequality in who has access to knowledge about antiquity, I’ve become an advocate for making this knowledge more broadly accessible.
+Since I became aware of the vast inequality in who has access to knowledge about antiquity, I’ve become a passionate advocate for making this knowledge more broadly accessible.
 In the past two decades, I have not only taught university students, but also children as young as 4 years old and adults of all ages.
 I have taught numerous workshops in primary and secondary schools (partly through my projects in the UK [Literacy through Classics] and Belgium [Ancient Greeks – Young Heroes]), have delivered interactive lectures to cultural organizations, worked with museums, and advised policymakers.

 You can find a list of my publications here.